putridparrot/GitCheatSheet/README.md

 | git push | Push changes to a remote repository |
 | git pull | Pull changes from a remote repository |

-Git repository status
+Repository status

 | Command | Description |
 |---------|-------------|
 | git status | Displays information about the current repo status |

-Git basic commands
+Some basic commands

 | Command | Description |
 |---------|-------------|
 | git --version | Displays the current git version |

-Other useful commands
+Other useful commands/combinations of commands

 | Command | Description |
 |---------|-------------|